x22a/Santander-Final-Project/README.md

 ## Introduction
 The goal of this project was fully deploy a application with the back-end developed in Spring Framework and the front-end using Angular.

-Once in the application, the first thing users will come accross is the #login page, where they could login if they had an account or go to #sign-in page where they can register.
+Once in the application, the first thing users will come accross is the **login page**, where they could login if they had an account or go to **sign-in** page where they can register.

 The first approach was to configure a Zuul Proxy that would connect to the Auth-Service in order to get the users authenticated and then serve as a Gateway to the rest of services: